cunybpl/nycet_pnp/src/content/guides/components/air-to-air-heat-exchanger.md

                 DENT 16” RoCoil Flexible Rope Current Transformers (CT-R16-A4-U)
             </td>
             <td width="33.333333333333336%">
-                Provides a measurement of true RMS power from voltage and current inputs and records long-term power (kW) and energy (kWh) measurements.
+                Provides a measurement of true RMS power from voltage and current inputs and records long-term power (kW) and energy (<a class="glossary-link" href="/glossary#kwh"><abbr title="Kilowatt Hour">kWh</abbr></a>) measurements.
 Requires ELOG19 software and a USB connection cable for programming and downloading data files.
             </td>
             <td width="33.333333333333336%">
                  <a href="/documents/measurement-technique/true-rms-power">True RMS Power (kW)</a>